WHEN IT SHOWS HOW LONG-TERM CHANGE COMES FROM THE UNDERLYING ECONOMY AND FROM THE ACTIONS OF SOCIAL CLASSES.

 Bright ones celebrate a victory that improves lives now.

-It was commissioned by the Socialist government of working-class Saint-Denis — woken up from its sleep? — and coincides with more protests than there have ever been before.
-Take three, arbitrarily chosen, that took place over the weekend of November 29-30, 2025, a date that was also arbitrarily chosen:
+It was commissioned by the Social-Democrat government of working-class Saint-Denis — woken up from its sleep? — and coincides with continuous protests.
+These three, arbitrarily chosen, took place over the weekend of November 29-30, 2025, dates also arbitrarily chosen:*

 Pro-Palestine demonstrations in Paris, London, Geneva, Lisbon, Dublin, Rome...